 If your application is successful, you may want to talk to a tax advisor about your Grant Agreement.

-Things you can't spend your grant money on
+Things you can't spend your grant money on activities you did before we gave you the grant the cost of writing your application for the grant things your DPO/FO or PCL would usually pay for itself

 There are some things you can't spend your grant money on.
 They include: